theRealAph/ScopeLocals/README.md

 Context is a fine thing to be pushed downwards from caller to called methods, but a terrible thing when pushed upwards.

+The need for extent locals arose from Project Loom, where threads are cheap and plentiful, rather than expensive and scarce.
+If you only have a few hundred platform threads, maintaining a thread local map seems viable.
+However, if you have _millions_ of threads, maintaining millions of thread local maps becomes a significant burden, both in terms of creating the maps and the memory they occupy.

+Instead of hundreds of platform threads you have millions of virtual threads.
+However, a different model of context is desirable when programming with virtual threads.

+With Project Loom's virtual threads you can keep your beloved thread-per-request model.
+Wouldn't it be terrible if virtual threads carried over the thread locals heavyweight model of inheritability?

+### Extents

+In the JVM specification, an extent is defined thusly:

+"It is often useful to describe the situation where, in a given thread, a given method m1 invokes a method m2, which invokes a method m3, and so on until the method invocation chain includes the current method mn.
+None of m1..mn have yet completed; all of their frames are still stored on the Java Virtual Machine stack (2.5.2).
+Collectively, their frames are called an _extent_.
+The frame for the current method mn is called the _top most frame_ of the extent.
+The frame for the given method m1 is called the _bottom most frame_ of the extent."

+(That is to say, m1's extent is the set of methods m1 invokes, and any methods invoked transitively by them.)

+In this JEP we'll propose a new construct, the extent local variable, which is bounded by (defined in? during?) a specific extent.

 In summary, extent locals fix these problems with: